What to do if your baby is choking? The right steps to take to react quickly

 -

-Gently turn the baby onto their back , always keeping their head lower.
+Gently turn the baby onto their back, still keeping their head lower.

 -

-Place two fingers in the center of her chest, just below the nipple line.
+Place two fingers in the center of their chest, just below the nipple line.

 -

-Gives 5 quick compressions , approximately 1 to 2 cm deep.
+Give 5 quick compressions, about 1 to 2 cm deep.

-You alternate these two steps (tapping + compressions) until the baby breathes again or the object comes out.
+You alternate these two steps (blows + compressions) until the baby breathes again or the object comes out.

 As soon as you can, call 911.
-If you are alone, perform a series of first aid measures, then call.
-The important thing is to never leave your baby except to ask for help.
+If you are alone, perform an initial series of actions, then call.
+The important thing is to never leave the baby, except to call for help.

-This kind of short, clear content can literally save a life .
-In less than a minute, you learn what to do, without medical jargon, without panicking.
+This type of short, clear content can literally save a life.
+In less than a minute, you learn what to do, without medical jargon, without panic.

-That's exactly what we're trying to do at SuperMedic and World Wide First Aid : make safety accessible to everyone .
+This is exactly what we try to do at SuperMedic and World Wide First Aid: make safety accessible to everyone.

 -